OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 **Step 1:** Determines the language from the spelling of the name

-The spelling of a name can include some letters or letter combinations that allowing the language to be determined.
+The spelling of a name can include some letters or letter combinations that allow the language to be determined.
 Some examples are:

 - "tsch", final "mann" and "witz" are specifically German